How Long To Smoke A Pork Butt At 250 °F: Your Ultimate Guide To Perfect Smoking

 Avoiding common pitfalls

-• Don’t rush the process: Patience is a virtue when smoking a pork butt.
+• Don’t rush the process: Patience is a virtue when smoking a pork shoulder.
 It’s a slow process, and rushing can produce less tender and flavorful results.

 • Check your fuel: Ensure you have enough to last the entire smoking process.
 Running out of fuel can lead to temperature drops, affecting the result.